Light Fingers

 Light Fingers (1961−1988) was a New Zealand bred thoroughbred racehorse who won the Melbourne Cup in 1965.
 In 2017 Light Fingers was inducted to the Australian Racing Hall of Fame.

 Background

-The lightly built chestnut was by the highly successful sire of stayers, Le Filou, from Cuddlesome by Red Mars (GB) by Hyperion (GB).
+The lightly built chestnut was by the sire of stayers, Le Filou, from Cuddlesome by Red Mars (GB) by Hyperion (GB).
 She was originally called Close Embrace in New Zealand, but the Australian registrar would not allow that name to be used.

 Trained by Bart Cummings, Light Fingers would become the first of his 12 Melbourne Cup winners.
 Cummings had tried to buy the filly on a visit to New Zealand but was unsuccessful.
-However, he managed to lease the horse, which would carry the most significant weight to victory by a mare to that date..
+However, he managed to lease the horse, which would carry the most significant weight to victory by a mare to that date.